Are you an adviser? Go to Unbiased Pro

 The rise of neobanking is closely tied to the rise in fintech, giving customers easy-to-use apps and platforms to interact with their accounts.

-The first neobanks — originally called ‘challenger banks’ in the UK — gained popularity after the 2007-09 banking crisis, pledging an alternative to traditional banks and promoting low rates and greater transparency.
+The first neobanks in the UK gained popularity after the 2007-09 banking crisis, pledging an alternative to traditional banks and promoting low rates and greater transparency.

-These online-only banks may have started out as relative unknowns, but some fintech titans like Monzo and Revolut have already become household names.
+These online-only banks may have started out as relative unknowns, but some fintech titans such as Monzo and Revolut have become household names, while brands like Tide have dominated the small business market.

-Neobanks rarely have a physical presence (e.g. a high-street branch) and tend to have little focus on actual cash deposits and withdrawals.
+Neobanks rarely have a physical presence, such as a high-street branch and tend to focus little on cash deposits and withdrawals.

 The digital-first approach of neobanks, combined with eye-catching branding and an emphasis on budgeting tools has made them a popular choice for younger customers.